baiehclaca/baiehclaca/README.md

 ## What I'm Building

-- 🧠 **AETHER Research** — Autonomous Episodic Thought and Hierarchical Evidence Reasoning.
+- 🧠 **[AETHER Research](https://github.com/aether-research)** — Autonomous Episodic Thought and Hierarchical Evidence Reasoning.
 A new AI architecture where knowledge lives in cryptograms, recall happens through spreading activation, and the system supervises its own cognition.

 - 🔍 **DevSearch** *(2022, retired)* — A search engine built for developers.
 Killed by the ChatGPT wave, but taught me everything about search, ranking, and what AI actually needs.

 ## Past Lives

+I've built a lot of things that never shipped and a few that did:

 - 🎵 Music — producer, composer, lifelong obsession
 - 💻 Web development — freelance, dark themes, bold typography, minimal UI